Home Energy Score Policy

 What is a Home Energy Score?

-A Home Energy Score is a tool that can help people understand how their home uses energy and where there are opportunities to save.
+A Home Energy Score is a tool that can help people understand how their home uses energy and where there are opportunities for improvement.
 Similar to a car’s miles per gallon fuel rating, it rates a home based on a variety of energy features, such as insulation, heating and cooling systems, windows, roof and more.
-The score report provides
+The score report provides:

 • Rating of a home’s energy efficiency on a scale of 1-10